aakhmetz/COVID19SerialInterval/README.md

 # Estimation of the serial interval of novel coronavirus (COVID-19) infections

-Supporting materials for Nishiura et al "Serial interval of novel coronavirus (COVID-19) infections" Submitted 2020
+Supporting materials for Nishiura H, Linton NM, Akhmetzhanov AR 2020 "Serial interval of novel coronavirus (COVID-19) infections" *Submitted*

 Our notebooks repository can be divided on two groups: